CanonicalLtd/maas-docs/en/nodes-commission.md

 an IP assignment mode.
 Tags can also be assigned to specific network interfaces (see [Tags for network interfaces][tags-network-interfaces]).

-Click the pencil icon for the interface to be edited:
+From a node's 'Interfaces' page, click the menu icon for the interface to be edited and select 'Edit Physical' from the resulting menu:

 ![edit interface][img__2.2_edit-interface]